Atmaware/monorepo/self-hosting/GUIDE.md

 #### Amazon Simple Email Service and SNS

 Amazon Simple Email Service (SES) has options for email receiving.
-We can use this to add the email functionality to Omnivore-self hosted.
+We can use this to add the email functionality to Ruminer-self hosted.

 ##### Step 1.
 Create Identity
 Create your identity using Amazon SES.
 This will be your domain.